gudashashank/ist-688-labs/README.md

 - **Streamlit**: Developing interactive web applications to visualize data and showcase chatbot functionality.

 These skills provided hands-on experience with AI technologies and practical applications for real-world scenarios.

+📝 **Note:**
+This app will remain available until our current API credits are exhausted.
+At this time, we are unable to provide an option for users to connect their own API to the app.
+We apologize for the inconvenience and appreciate your understanding.